 - Be characteristic of the main water mass or distinct hydrologic areas.
-For example, not taken within a mixing zone, side channel, tributary, or stagnant back water, etc. - Be reported in standard units recommended in the relevant approved method and that conform to Reg.
-2 or can be directly compared or converted to units within Reg.
-2.

-- Have been collected and analyzed under a QA/QC protocol equivalent to or more stringent than that of ADEQ or the USGS.
-Data collection protocols should either be readily available or accompany the data.
-This includes in situ data. - All laboratory analyzed parameters (not in situ) must be analyzed pursuant to the rules outlined in the State Environmental Laboratory Accreditation Certification Program Act, Ark.
-Code Ann. § 8-2-201 et seq.
-The name and location of the laboratory should either be readily available or accompany the data.
+For example, not taken within a mixing zone, side channel, tributary, or stagnant back water, etc. - Be reported in standard units recommended in the relevant approved method and that conform to Rule 2 or can be directly compared or converted to units within Rule 2. - Have been collected and analyzed under a QA/QC protocol equivalent to or more stringent than that of DEQ or the USGS.
+Data collection protocols (QAPP and SOP, as apply) should accompany the data. - All laboratory analyzed parameters (not in situ) must be analyzed pursuant to the rules outlined in the Environmental Laboratory Accreditation Program Act, Ark.
+Code Ann. § 8-2-201 et seg.
+The name and location of the laboratory should accompany the data. - Be accompanied by precise collection metadata such as time, date, stream name, parameters sampled, and sample site location(s), preferably latitude and longitude in either decimal degrees or degrees, minutes, seconds. - Be received in either an Excel spreadsheet or compatible format not requiring excessive formatting by DEQ, preferably in the template provided by DEQ. - Have been collected within the period of record for the current assessment cycle.

-Other data requirements:

-- Be accompanied by precise collection metadata such as time, date, stream name, parameters sampled, chain of custody, and sample site location(s), preferably latitude and longitude in either decimal degrees or degrees, minutes, seconds. - Be received in either an Excel spreadsheet or compatible format not requiring excessive formatting by ADEQ. - Have been collected within the period of record for the current assessment cycle.